-You can pop a few cubes into a cup for iced coffee, or even use them instead of regular ice cubes when making a smoothie.
+You can pop a few almond milk cubes into a cup for iced coffee, or even use them instead of regular ice cubes when making a smoothie.
 And with them being smaller, it’s easier to defrost them in the fridge or even let them melt into a cooking soup.

 You can freeze the milk in airtight containers, too.
 This is especially helpful if you need a specific measurement for a later dish, as it’s already the correct amount.
 If you know how much a recipe calls for, just measure out the almond milk and stack it in the freezer.
 An erasable marker would be handy to label the containers with different amounts for separate dishes, too.

-Same as with the tupperware, you can easily use a ziplock bag to freeze large amounts of almond milk as you please, or measure exact amounts to use later.
+Same as with the tupperware, you can easily use a ziplock freezer bag to freeze large amounts of almond milk as you please, or measure exact amounts to use later.
 Writing the measurements on the bag is still a good idea, too.
 Plus, using these plastic bags makes cleaning up a little faster since you just toss them out when they’re empty!

 Any of these suggestions will work.
 These different ideas really only help make it easier for different uses later.
-As long as it’s sealed up, and you leave a wiggle room of space, your almond milk is ready to be frozen in any new container.
+As long as it’s sealed up, and you leave a wiggle room of space, your fresh almond milk is ready to be frozen in any new container.